-At the age of 45, Chicago Colts' (Cubs) first baseman Cap Anson becomes the first major leaguer to amass 3000 hits when he singles off George Blackburn.
+Colts first baseman Cap Anson becomes the first major leaguer to collect 3000 hits when he singles off George Blackburn.
 The 45 year-old infielder's historic hit comes in a 2-1 loss to Baltimore at Chicago's West Side Grounds.

 June 9, 1914

 At the Baker Bowl, Honus Wagner becomes the second player in the history of the game to collect 3000 hits when he doubles off Philadelphia's Erskine Mayer.
 Cap Anson is the only major leaguer to amass as many hits.

 September 27, 1914